-The NHS England Estates and Technology Transformation Fund is a national programme to support GP practices to make improvements to services, including modern, expanded facilities and use of new technologies.
+The estates and technology transformation fund is a national programme to support GP practices to make improvements to services, including modern, expanded facilities and use of new technologies.

 The medical centre’s practice manager Andrew Yardley said: “I’m looking forward to working with all the practice team, including patients and our superb patient participation group, to ensure our extension meets the growing needs of people in Launceston.”